Creating Custom Pandoc Readers in Lua

 (install via npm install -g readability-cli

-leaving only the content.
+only the content.

 -- Custom reader that extracts the content from HTML documents,